 A lighting designer is not normally needed for most minor and single use external lights for homes or small businesses.
 The domestic lighting advice should be sufficient to follow in these cases.
 A qualified lighting designer is generally needed when lighting needs are complex, and where it is essential to meet a specified level of illuminance.
 Designers will ensure that the luminaires achieve all the necessary requirements to satisfy both lighting needs and dark sky compliance.
 Larger scale sports, commercial, industrial, road lighting or public realm lighting should employ the services of a competent lighting designer.
-A lighting designer should;
+A lighting designer should:

-• Undertake an environmental lighting impact assessment that covers the lighting needs within its setting and any residual impacts on the landscape.
-It should identify the quality of dark skies over the development, the ambient lighting level (E-zone) and any sensitive receptors that surround it.

-- Produce a lighting plan and luminaire schedule that clearly shows how the lighting complies with relevant guidance's and standards, such as British Standards for roads or workplaces or Sports England guidance for sports lighting. - Show that key obtrusive lighting metrics comply with the Institution of Lighting Guidance on the reduction of Obtrusive light.
-GN01 2021 for the location.
-Care should be taken to clearly show planners who should then be able to assess key dark sky metrics that include; - Upward Light Ratio of luminaires and the overall scheme.
+- undertake an environmental lighting impact assessment that covers the lighting needs within its setting, and any residual impacts on the landscape.
+It should identify the quality of dark skies over the development, the ambient lighting level (E-zone) and any sensitive receptors that surround it. - produce a lighting plan and luminaire schedule that clearly shows how the lighting complies with relevant guidance's and standards, such as British Standards for roads or workplaces or Sports England guidance for sports lighting. - show that key obtrusive lighting metrics comply with the Institution of Lighting Guidance on the reduction of Obtrusive light.
+GN01-21 for the location.
+Care should be taken to clearly show planners who should then be able to assess key dark sky metrics that include: - Upward Light Ratio of luminaires and the overall scheme.
 It should be zero. - Colour Temperature (K).
-It should be less than 3000 kelvins. - Task Illuminance (Lux).
-It should meet the relevant illuminance standards. - Light Spill and intensity on human and natural receptors. - Building Luminance. - Show any mitigations that have been used to reduce the impact.
+It should be less than or equal to 3000 kelvins, although bat advice (GN/23) states colour temperature should be ideally 2700 kelvins. - Task Illuminance (Lux).
+It should meet the relevant illuminance standards. - Light Spill and intensity on human and natural receptors. - Building Luminance. - show any mitigations that have been used to reduce the impact.
 This would include proximity controls, reduced illuminance levels throughout the night or additional shielding.